What’s that all about?

 Hampton Court Palace is a place I’d been to many moons ago, but had more or less forgotten what it was like, or even where it was.
 It’s essentially a bit of a journey through the excesses of the English and British monarchy down the ages.
 Some bits are older than others.
 The earliest bits are Tudor and the latest bits are very Baroque.
 Much of the Tudor was removed to make way for the Baroque, apparently.

 Anyway, there was a guided walk starting a few minutes after we arrived, so we went for that.
-We got a geezer in period costume talking to us about the history of the place and showing us around the key features.
+So a geezer in period costume talked to us about the history whilst showing us around the key features.
 We followed this all the way around, including a change from Tudor period dress to Stuart period dress at the appropriate time.
 It was a different person too.
 Anyway, I digress.
-Personally I found the Tudor part more interesting than the Stuart, although that’s maybe because the Stuart was mainly indoors and we were dressed for the outdoors.
+Personally I found the Tudor part more interesting than the Stuart.
+That’s maybe because the Stuart was mainly indoors and we were dressed for the outdoors.
 I got far too hot.
 Anyway, I liked the Tudor kitchens best.

 After the guided walk we went for some lunch in the cafe before heading for the maze and the ornamental gardens.
-The kids didn’t find the maze especially taxing, and in fact it was nearly as hard to find the maze as it was to find your way around it.
+The kids didn’t find the maze especially taxing.
+In fact it was nearly as hard to find the maze as it was to find your way around it.
 The gardens looked pretty spectacular in the bright sunshine.
 It was a beautifully fresh February day.

 We made it through to the mid-afternoon and then decided we’d had enough.
 The kids had school the following day, so we didn’t want to be too late getting home.
 The drive back was dull and uninteresting, as these things should be.
 The house was more or less where we’d left it, which is always good.